 Elvis Presley fans will love the Country Music Hall of Fame as there are several memorabilia items here from the musician.

-Of course, the Country Music Hall of Fame is home to unique items from items from loads of country music artists, so you are sure to find this museum interesting!
+Of course, the Country Music Hall of Fame is home to unique items from loads of country music artists, so you will find this museum fascinating!

 5. The Johnny Cash Museum